Information about Sertaconazole

 Latest prescription information about Sertaconazole.
-Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, its storage instructions and warnings if any when taken during pregnancy.
+Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, warnings and its storage instructions .
 Also listed are the International and Indian trade name(s) of the drug and its price list.

 This medication is an antifungal agent, prescribed for interdigital tinea pedis (athlete's foot) in immunocompetent patients.
 It kills or stops the growth of fungus.

 When should Sertaconazole not be taken?
 (Contraindications)

 What is the dosage of Sertaconazole?